Sunday, November 05, 2017

 The CryptO'pinion?

-For a homebrew game, this is huge and I don't simply mean the number of levels.
-The creativity that went into its development is exquisite and there is always something new that catches you out and drags you back for more.
-However, it is really hard so be warned!!
-But please, don't be a wimp, learn the mechanics and beat its cruel learning curve.
+For a homebrew game, this is huge, and I don't simply mean the number of levels.
+The creativity that went into its development is exquisite, and there is always something new that keeps dragging you back.
+Sadly, it is hard, so be warned!!
+Please don't wimp out, learn the mechanics, and beat its cruel learning curve.

 D-Bug has both of the downloads and